ctrueden/rommer/README.md

 python setup.py install
 ```

-As usual with Python programs, you probably want to be a
+As usual with Python programs, you probably want to be inside a
 [virtual environment](https://docs.python.org/3/tutorial/venv.html)
 before installing—or else install for the current user only via:
 ```